websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/analyze-seo-and-accessibility-on-pages.md

 1. Verify that the Enable Google PageSpeed Insights box is checked.
 1. Copy your Google PageSpeed Insights API key and paste this key under the API Key field.
 1. Choose your Preferred Strategy for the PageSpeed Insights tests.
-The selected Strategy applies to all page audits.
+The selected Strategy applies to all Page audits.
 1. Click *Save*.

 ### Configuring the Page Audit Tool for the Liferay DXP System